uviclibraries/data-frames/1-load-and-view-dataframe.md

 ---
 # Load and View DataFrame

 ### 1. upload a csv.
-You can use your own or the one provided.
+You can use your own or [the one provided](https://raw.githubusercontent.com/uviclibraries/data-frames/main/student-files/Highest%20Holywood%20Grossing%20Movies.csv).
+Right click and select "save as".

 <details>
 <summary>Click for navigation help GIF</summary>
 <img src="images\data-frames-Activity-01\upload-csv.gif">